How it works

 Book through our website or mobile app (required) so that we can cover you with insurance, space availability, and our 24/7 customer support.
 We love to travel as much as you so we make it as easy as possible!
 There are no size limits for suitcases or backpacks stored with Bounce.
 For less than a cup of coffee per bag, you can enjoy your entire day without dragging your bags with you!

 How do I store luggage in Santa Fe with Bounce?You can store your luggage very quickly and easily.
 Simply select a location here.
 Find the shop that meets your preferences in terms of location & hours.
 Once you’ve chosen a location, you can book in under 2 minutes.
-We’ll ask for payment details upfront, but you can cancel your reservation if you end up not needing it.

 Space does fill up so booking before you go there is required, but you can show up right away.
 With your booking confirmation in hand, we’ll give you the exact details and directions to the shop.
 Once there, all you have to do is show your booking confirmation and we’ll tag and check in your bags.